MukundC25/coinarth-f/README.md

 # COINARTH Financial Dashboard - React Implementation

-This project is a React implementation of the COINARTH Financial Dashboard, converted from the original HTML/CSS/JS version.
+This project is a React implementation of the COINARTH Financial Dashboard.

 ## Project Structure